Laura Miele, Chief Operating Officer at Electronic Arts (EA)

 Laura Miele has been with Electronic Arts for more than 21 years and is one of the most influential voices in the industry today.
-Prior to becoming Chief Studios Officer in 2019, she was EA’s Chief Studios Officer, a position she held for three years.
+Prior to becoming Chief Operating Officer in 2021, she was EA’s Chief Studios Officer, a position she held for three years.
 Prior to that, she was Executive Vice President of Global Publishing and held several other leadership positions in which she honed her expertise in analytics, business strategy, marketing, and publishing.
 She has been a team leader at EA, spearheading the company’s commercial digital transformation and developing superlative gaming experiences.
 Notably, she sits on the board of the Silicon Valley Community Foundation; is a member of the Donor Engagement and Giving Committee; and leads EA’s Women’s Ultimate Team as an advocate of gender diversity in the industry and beyond.

 [OnlineEducation.com] How did you initially join EA?
 What games attracted you to the industry?

 [Laura Miele] I started at Westwood Studios at a time when online gameplay was quickly evolving.
 I’ve always loved playing games, so the idea that I could play with people from around the world was intriguing to me.
 This led to a fun career in video games, but it has been the passion and engagement of our players that has kept me in the industry.
 Now, after 20 years in roles across studios, marketing, partnerships, and publishing, I am more passionate than ever about the player experience, and how essential it is to everything we do.
 And, I’m in good company.
 EA comprises people who love playing games and who share this commitment to the player experience.